erinpentecost/ErnBurglary/README.md

 # ErnBurglary
 OpenMW mod that overhauls theft.
 No longer will NPCs forget that you were in their house when all their gems were stolen.

+## Witnesses and Punishment
-If an NPC greets you, they will remember that you were in the area (until you leave the area).
-If you steal things they own (even when they aren't watching you), you'll be caught once you leave the area.
+If an NPC greets you, they will remember that you are in the area.
+If their stuff disappeared before you left, you'll be caught *after-the-fact*.
+This punishment is less severe than *red-handed* theft: the value of the stolen goods will be subtracted from the owner's disposition until it hits 0.
+Any leftover value will be converted into bounty.

-Getting caught this way will first deplete the NPC's dispostion by the value of the stolen goods, and if there's any left over it will be added to your bounty.

-Same for items owned by factions, but your faction reputation is affected instead.
-If you're a member of the faction and manage to get a bounty from the theft, you'll also be expelled.
+Stolen items that belong to a faction will get reported if any member of that faction remembers you in the area.
+You can optionally reduce your faction reputation, and have the excess converted into bounty and explusion (if you are member).

+Guards look out for everyone's items, not just their own.

-If everyone that greeted you died before you left the area, then there won't be anyone to report the theft.
+If witnesses are dead before you leave the area, they won't report the theft.

-You'll be warned if you were spotted in the area when you enter sneak mode.
+## Red-handed Theft
+The punishment for red-handed theft is reduced to a token 1 gp in order to avoid double-jeopardy.
+You'll be penalized when you leave.

+## Indicators
+- While you're spotted in the area, a 5pt Drain Sneak effect is applied.
+This is removed as soon as you're no longer spotted.
+- When you enter sneak mode, you'll get an alert if you were previously spotted.
+- If you're spotted while in sneak mode, you'll also get an alert.
+- If all the witnesses die, you'll get another alert.
+- If you get caught when you leave, you'll get an alert.

 ![a thief with a big bag, created with AI](title_image.jpg)